-What to Avoid If You Are Facing a DUI Charge
+What To Avoid If You Are Facing A DUI Charge

 Interviewer: What are some of the mistakes people make once they’ve been arrested and their case is ongoing?

-Do Not Let Your Idea of What an Attorney May Cost Prevent You from Retaining an Attorney—and Retain One As Soon as Possible after Your Arrest
+Do Not Let Your Idea Of What An Attorney May Cost Prevent You From Retaining An Attorney – And Retain One As Soon As Possible After Your Arrest

 James Abate: The first thing is not hiring a lawyer quick enough.
-There’s certain pieces of evidence that are not retained if you don’t ask for it to be retained, such as the video.
+There are certain pieces of evidence that are not retained if you don’t ask for it to be retained, such as the video.
 The second thing is looking at cost of the attorney and cost alone.
 It’s not going to be an inexpensive process, but sometimes you get what you pay for.

 There are a lot of lawyers out there who are real estate lawyers on a down economy who are just looking to supplement their income and charge teaser rates.
-They’ll take you in, they’ll walk you through the place, and they know basics of DUI, but they’re not going to hire an expert.
-They’re not going to do what’s necessary to scrutinize the evidence and find out where the holes in the State’s case are.
+They’ll take you in, they’ll walk you through the place, and they know the basics of DUI, but they’re not going to hire an expert.
+They’re not going to do what’s necessary to scrutinize the evidence and find out where the holes in the state’s case are.

-Avoid Making Incriminating Statements to the Police
+Avoid Making Incriminating Statements To The Police

 Interviewer: What else do people do to hurt their case?

 James Abate: I have seen people who just talk too much, and this happens at the stop.
 Most of what the police prosecute you on are based on the evidence you supplied to them.
 You don’t have to roll down your window and breathe for the police officer because that’s his first cue that he smelled your breath, and he smelled alcohol on your breath.

 The second cue is he’s going to ask you, “Did you have anything to drink tonight?”
 There’s nothing wrong with saying, “Officer, I choose not to answer your questions.”
 Do it in a polite and agreeable way.